 Studies have not reported any vaccine overdoses of the hepatitis A vaccine.
 There has been researching into the aluminum adjuvant added to HAV.
 The serum concentration of aluminum from vaccines administered to infants during the first year of life show levels well below the minimum risk level established by the Agency for Toxic Substances and Disease Registry.

-Vaccination providers, including the pharmacist and nurse practitioner, commonly encounter persons who do not have adequate documentation of immunization.
+Vaccination providers, including the pharmacist and nurse practitioner, commonly encounter persons who do not have adequate immunization documentation.
 Only written, dated records should be used as evidence of vaccination.
-If records are not available, these patients should receive their age-appropriate vaccination schedule or have serologic testing performed to determine immunity.
+If records are not available, these patients should receive their age-appropriate vaccination schedule or have serologic testing to determine immunity.
 However, not all commercially available serologic tests are sensitive enough for the detection of vaccine-induced immunity.

-Vaccinations administration should be as close to the recommended intervals as possible.
-An interruption in the vaccination schedule does not require restarting the entire series of hepatitis A vaccine or the addition of extra doses.
+Vaccination administration should be as close to the recommended intervals as possible.
+An interruption in the vaccination schedule does not require restarting the entire hepatitis A vaccine series or the addition of extra doses.

 Only severe allergy to a prior HAV is a valid contraindication to vaccination.
 Misperceptions by healthcare providers result in missed opportunities to administer recommended vaccinations and should be avoided.
 Routine physical examinations are not necessary for vaccinating persons who appear to be healthy.